melintea/melintea.github.io/_posts/2023-10-31-lock-timing.md

 With above caveats in mind:
 - wait-free is best (duh) but there are probably not many places where it can be used.
 Very cache-friendly too.
 - lock-free is next best (ignoring the above note on software contexts which might make it underperform, say, mutexes)
-- the mutex is pretty constant with any contention level once contention reaches 2xCPU threads
+- the std::mutex is pretty constant with any contention level once contention reaches 2xCPU threads
-- spinlocks: while beating the mutexes in low-contention environments, pthread_spinlock_t lose their advantage as soon as the contention keeps growing over a given threshold.
-In this particular test, on a 4-CPU machine, the mutex wins if contention goes over 32 threads.
+- pthread_spinlock_t: while beating the std::mutexe in low-contention environments, pthread_spinlock_t lose their advantage as soon as the contention keeps growing over a given threshold.
+In this particular test, on a 4-CPU Intel machine, the mutex wins if contention goes over 32 threads.
 They are rather CPU-intensive and cache-coherence-destructive - though YMMV with other hardware flavors.
 And it is not scaling well with contention.
 Not at all - the time spent per-thread is basically constant.
 In my tests, test completion times for spinlocks were human-noticeably slower than mutexes (and everyting else) for high contention.
 Here is is:

 ![_config.yml]({{ site.baseurl }}/images/lock-timing-intel1.png)